franciscoengenheiro/concurrent-problem-sets/README.md

         var canDequeue: Boolean = false
     )
     ```
+- The delegation is used in the sense where the consumer thread that dequeues the messages is the one that signals a producer
+thread and completes its request if it can be completed, because it altered the state of the syncronizer and because of that
+it might have created conditions that allow other threads to complete their requests.
+This process works in both ways,
+between the producers and consumers threads.

 Normal execution:
 - A thread calls `tryEnqueue` and expects to enqueue a message within the given timeout.